 Legal protection for plants.

-New Jersey, New York, Pennsylvania and Connecticut all have something in common – none of these states have laws safeguarding native flora.
-Moreover, they have no legal protections for rare plants.
+New Jersey, New York, Pennsylvania and Connecticut all have something in common – none of these states have laws safeguarding native flora or legal protections for rare plants.
 At the Federal level, most of the money from the Endangered Species Act goes towards animal protection.
 Let your legislators know that your flora should have rights.
 Flower power!